-Bettas are quite famous fish among the aquarists.
-People show enthusiasm to keep them in their tank because of their beautiful features and colorful appearances.
+Bettas are quite famous among aquarists.
+People are enthusiastic about keeping them in their tanks because of their beautiful features and colorful appearances.
 There are almost 73 different species of Bettas.

 You can check the different types of betta fish.
 They are available in different colors, patterns, and tail types.
 The male Bettas are more famous as they have more vibrant colors and long tails than the female Bettas.
 The males are also more aggressive.